 Retail consumer packaged product labels are relatively small.
 In most cases, we’re talking 3″ X 3″ max, if you’re lucky.
 Your label must comply with all the regulations of your industry which can take up to 20% of the space.
-Add to that the fact that they are being viewed from 4 feet away.
-Now take that tiny label and put it in a sea of competing labels, and you begin to get some idea of how important the label design must be.
+Add to that the fact that shoppers are viewing them from 4 feet away.
+Now take that tiny label and put it in a sea of competing labels.
+That’s when you begin to get some idea of how important the label design must be.

 With label design in the retail environment, color and white space are king.
 Whatever you have to say beyond your name, your logo, and the contents of your package must be crisp, clear, readable, and pop.
 That, on its face, is a big challenge.
 Now try to add brand personality!

 Borders, background, shape, colors and font types are about all you have to play with.
 So choose those elements to complement your brand personality.
 You may have an opportunity for a third-party endorsement from a well-known celebrity.
 You may have an opportunity for some quality queues like metals, awards, or gold trim, but not much else.
 If your label gets too busy, all is lost because your consumer can’t find your product in the sea of labels on the shelf.

 4. Brand Package.
 Does your package reinforce the personification of your brand?

 Ben & Jerry’s is a great example of how to take advantage of every inch of space on an ice cream carton to convey their friendly, down-home, country-style brand personality.
 The cartons explode with color, celebrate the product, and identify the brand and content with fonts that ooze brand personality.